percona/psmdb-docs/docs/kmip.md

 Percona Server for MongoDB cannot encrypt existing data.
 If there is data in place, see the steps [how to encrypt existing data](https://www.mongodb.com/docs/v4.4/tutorial/configure-encryption/#std-label-encrypt-existing-data).

+!!! note

+    Starting with version 4.4.21-20, the master key is stored in a raw-byte format.
+If you set up Percona Server for MongoDB 4.4.21-20 and wish to downgrade to some previous version, this downgrade is not possible via binary replacement.
+Consider using the [logical backup and restore via Percona Backup for MongoDB](https://docs.percona.com/percona-backup-mongodb/usage/start-backup.html) for this purpose.

 ## KMIP parameters

 | Option            | Type    | Description    |